Everything You Need to Be Successful Breastfeeding After a C-Section

 First off, let’s address some common misconceptions about breastfeeding after a C-section.

-False.
 Don’t let anyone tell you this.
-You absolutely can breastfeed after a c-section.
-And things really aren’t that much different.
+You can breastfeed after a C-section.
+And things aren’t that much different.

-Again, false.
-Your body is preparing to breastfeed throughout pregnancy and gets ready in the third trimester.
+This also isn’t true.
+Your body is preparing to breastfeed throughout pregnancy.
 So whether you have a C-section or vaginal delivery, your body is prepared to feed your baby.

 However, milk can take longer to come in after a C-section.

 Your baby triggers your body to make milk.
 Babies who are born early, have jaundice, are premature or underweight, and/or babies who are born via C-section, tend to be tired.
-Tired babies don’t like to eat.
+A sleepy baby won’t want to eat.

-Early-term or premature babies also haven’t developed the skills to breastfeed yet (since that happens in the last few weeks).
+A preterm birth also means your baby hasn’t developed the skills to breastfeed yet (since that happens in the last few weeks in utero).

 All of this causes less stimulation and delays milk production.